I came across a very terrifying statistic the other day.

 - Z visitors to your landing pages in December

 Once you have set your goals, you move on to set your key indicators.
-Here are some of the SaaS marketing KPIs that you could use to measure your SaaS product growth:
+Here are some of the SaaS marketing KPIs you could use to measure your SaaS product growth:

-- Lead generation: This metric tracks how your efforts are generating marketing-qualified leads and sales-qualified leads
+- Number of leads generated: This tracks how effective your efforts are at generating marketing-qualified leads and sales-qualified leads

-- Conversion rate: Tracks the number of web visitors you convert into high-quality leads and satisfied customers
+- Conversion rate: Tracks the number of web visitors you convert into high-quality leads and customers

 - Registration for free trials and paid sign-ups: Tracks how many leads are signing up for free trials.
 Also, how many upgrades to paid plans, which is how you make money.

 - Churn rates: SaaS churn rate measures how many customers drop your product.
 It helps you determine if you are providing the value your customers want.

 - Customer retention: This metric helps you measure how many customers you retain from those who sign up.